Nerele

-Nerele (In Bashkir pronounces) or Nurali (In Russian pronounces) is mountain ridge in the Southern Urals in Russia.
+Nerele (transliteration from Bashkir) or Nurali (transliteration from Russian) is a mountain ridge in the Southern Urals in Bashkortostan, Russia.

 Physical geography

 It is located in the Uchalisky District of Bashkortostan, a few kilometers northwest of Starobayramgulovo.
 The maximum height of the ridge is 752 meters.
 The peaks of Nerele are round and treeless, despite their low height.
 The Miass River, its tributary Sherambay and its tributary Uya Shardatma originate on the slopes of the ridge.
 The ridge is a popular destination for jeeps, ATVs, motorcycles and bicycles.

 The Ridge is 8 km long and 2 km wide.
 It is connected by a bridge (628 m) with the Siritur ridge.
 Covered with meadow vegetation, in ravines, gorges and quads - a dense forest.

 The ridge is composed of Silurian deposits: tuffs, siliceous and clayey rocks, limestones (440-410 million years BC), as well as hyperbasites.

 Landscapes - pine and birch forests on dark gray forest mountain soils and meadow steppes on leached chernozems.